 Mint is one of the easiest—and tastiest—plants you can grow.
-It's vigorous, hardy, and refreshing.
-Plus, in addition to classic peppermint and spearmint, there are a ton of different varieties with unique fragrances: apple mint, pineapple mint, ginger mint, orange mint, and, of course, chocolate mint.
+It's vigorous, hardy, and refreshing, and it makes a delicious addition to home-cooked meals and cocktails alike.
+Plus, in addition to classic peppermint and spearmint, there are many different varieties with unique fragrances: apple mint, pineapple mint, ginger mint, orange mint, and of course, chocolate mint (Mentha × Piperita 'Chocolate Mint').

-Chocolate mint, with its pointy green leaves and dark brown stem, gives off a chocolatey aroma, with a slightly citrusy flavor.
-It's just as easy to grow as regular mint, and it's great for boosting the flavor of sweet treats.
+Chocolate mint, with its pointy green leaves and dark brown stem, gives off a chocolatey aroma with a slightly citrusy flavor.
+This low-maintenance herb is just as easy to grow as regular mint, and it's great for boosting the flavor of sweet treats.
+Since plants in the Mentha genus can be toxic to pets, it's best to display your chocolate mint plant out of reach of four-legged family members.
 Here's how to grow chocolate mint to use in desserts, milkshakes, and hot cocoa.

 - Botanical Name: Mentha × Piperita 'Chocolate Mint'

 - Plant Type: Perennial herb